 3.3.5 Cut stainless steel with a plasma cutter

-A plasma cutter is a powerful tool that utilizes compressed air to make cuts on materials.
-It is most suitable for cutting thick stainless steel as opposed to thinner steel sheets.
+A plasma cutter is a powerful tool that utilizes compressed air to make cuts in materials.
+It is most suitable for cutting thick stainless steel instead of thinner steel sheets.
 Therefore, to cut with your plasma cutter, connect it to your pressured cylinder and turn on the switch.
-You must follow with setting the current for your plasma cutter to about 25 or 20 gauge.
+You must set the current for your plasma cutter to about 25 or 20 gauge.

-Next is to turn in your cutter, then move the torch along or across the stainless steel you are looking to cut.
-You will get the best result by moving slow and in a very stable manner.
+Next, turn in your cutter and move the torch along or across the stainless steel you want to cut.
+You will get the best result by moving slowly and in a very stable manner.

 Cutting stainless steel

 3.4 Clean up the edge.

 It’s normal to have rough edges after cutting your stainless steel.
 To that effect, you have to create extra time to give your workpiece extra finishing.
 Use a hand file or a deburring tool to tidy up all edges to give your work a more professional look.

 Using stainless steel to make another item or structure has a lot of advantages.
 The advantages include high strength, flexibility, and toughness.
 One of the main advantages of stainless steel is its capacity to withstand heat and harsh thermal conditions.
 Nevertheless, cutting steel can heat up to alter the material’s properties.